devOpifex/titan/docs/guide/metrics.md

 ## Counter

 A counter is the most basic metrics one can use.
-It consists of a simple counter __that can only go up__; the value of counters can never decrease.
+It consists of a simple counter that can only go up; the value of counters can never decrease.

+!!! tip
+    The value of counters can only increase, use the Gauge if the value may decrease.

 This can be used to measure the number of times an application is visited, or the number of times an endpoint is hit: these values only ever go up.
 Never use Counters for values that go down, titan will not let you decrease their value.